dreamyloong2005/StS2-BetaLauncher/README.md

 Output: `android/build/outputs/apk/mono/release/StS2BetaLauncher-v<version>.apk`

-PS: You can change to your own keystore file or simply use mine.
+PS: You can change to your own keystore or simply use mine.

 ### Installing